Top Chef Power Rankings, Week 13: Italians Really Hate Foams

 That Stephanie was praised for repainting the Sistine Chapel like it was a compliment and still got beaten by Melissa this week should tell you how much Melissa is dominating this competition.
 She was even the only chef to acknowledge Bryan trying to speak Spanish in Italy.
 The show briefly tried to build up Melissa ruining the “egg raft” in her brodo (that’s the thing that makes consomme clear) as if it would turn out to be a costly mistake, but Melissa just tossed it out and made a new one and everything was fine.

-This week she cooked up an anolini in brodo with parmesan and yuzu and a scallop with proscuitto XO sauce and radicchio — tying the local ingredients in with her Asian food skills.
+This week, she cooked up an anolini en brodo with parmesan and yuzu and a scallop with proscuitto XO sauce and radicchio — tying the local ingredients in with her knowledge of Asian dishes and techniques.
 Like I said in last week’s rankings, you gotta keep these eye-talians on their heels, and that’s exactly what she did.
 I was another smash hit for Melissa, giving her three wins in a row.
-With a performance so dominating, does it even matter if she loses in the finale?
+With such a dominant performance, does it even matter if she loses in the finale?
 Readers, I submit to you that it does not.

 Vince Mancini is on Twitter.
 Read more of his cooking commentary in UPROXX’s Cooking Battles and Viral Cooking.
 For past Top Chef Power Rankings, go here.